 Violations of the rules above and those specific to Harnwell may result in possible fines, probation, expulsion, or recommendation for prosecution within the University Judicial system.

-Listed below are rules that are especially pertinent or specific to Harnwell:
+Listed below are additonal rules and reminders that are specific to Harnwell:

 Hanging items from the sprinkler heads or pipes in the rooms can actually be dangerous.
 These sensitive devices are not designed to function as laundry hangers.
 If a pipe breaks, the consequence has often been a flood of water that can damage belongings, property, or even people.